 If your bird is flying with you and is not manifested as cargo (i.e. you do not have an airway bill), you will need to declare your bird to CBP when you clear customs.
-Typically you will then be directed to a secondary CBP agriculture inspection, which is most likely where the VS port personnel (and FWS inspector if required) will meet you.
+Typically you will then be directed to a secondary CBP agriculture inspection, which is most likely where the VS port veterinarian (and FWS inspector if required) will examine your bird and all of the paperwork.

-If your bird is flying as cargo, you will have to talk to the airline cargo company to find out where your bird will be transported after landing, where to obtain your documentation, and what the procedures are for clearing your bird through customs.
-If you are on the same flight, you may have to travel to the cargo facility warehouse to meet the port personnel (and FWS inspector if required) after you clear customs and passport control.
+If your bird is flying as cargo, you will have to talk to the airline cargo company to find out where your bird will be transported to after landing, where to obtain your documentation, and what the procedures are for clearing your bird through customs.
+If you are on the same flight, you may have to travel to the cargo facility warehouse to meet the port veterinarian (and FWS inspector if required) after you clear customs and passport control.
 You may need to take your bird's paperwork to another location to clear your bird through customs.
+If you have already arrived in the U.S. on an earlier flight, you will need to make arrangements for the time and place of inspection.